Here are seven new backgrounds for you. More patterns coming in June!

 On a personal note I’ve recently had some good news on the employment front, and my soul-crushing search for work has finally, thankfully, turned up with something.
 All the best to all those searching for work right now- it’s rough out there but don’t give up.

-And now, finally, thanks to the magical wonder of a website called FontCapture, I figured out how to make my own fonts.
+I finally figured out how to make my own fonts.
 I’ve been wanting to make fonts for years but I never knew how.
-So… without further ado, here’s four new typefaces in TrueType format:
+So… without further ado, here’s four new typefaces in TrueType format.

 All these fonts are free to download and use, even for commercial purposes.